 It is important to accept the fact that your first day on the job is a learning curve.
-You will not understand how everyone’s roles fit together straight away and it will take time to master your new role.
+You will not understand how everyone’s roles fit together straight away and it will take time to master your new position.
 Even if you have previous experience doing something similar, try to resist saying ‘I already know this’ and listen patiently to your colleagues instructions.
 You want to show that you are trying to learn their way of doing things and are open to change.
 If you act like you know everything and you’ve done it all before, it will come across as arrogant and closed minded.
-If you really are as good at your new job as you think you are, proving it to your new colleagues and boss over time will yield much better results than telling them all about it on your first day.
+If you really are as good at your job as you think you are, proving it to your new colleagues and boss over time will yield better results than telling them all about it on your first day.

 Dress to impress, arm yourself with a note book and head on into the work place.
 Once the first day is over you can breathe a sigh of relief.
 The most nerve wracking part is over, now you just have to remember everything.